YohanLB09/azure-vm-network-analysis-part4-network-protocols/README.md

 <img src="https://i.imgur.com/VDrWVIT.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 -Before renewing the Windows VM's IP address, we have to create a script that will allow us to release and renew the IP address in a single process instead of running these commands one after the other.
-This will prevent our Windows VM from being disconnected from the Virtual Network.
+This will prevent our Windows VM from completely being disconnected from the Virtual Network, and ensure that Wireshark captures the full DHCP exchange.

 -To create the script, open a new window in Notepad and type "ipconfig /release" on the first line, and "ipconfig /renew" on the second line.